guido57/LoRa_APRS_iGate_IW5ALZ/README.md

 2025-09-20 19:30:42 CEST: IW5ALZ-7>IW5ALZ-11: RSSI -82 SNR 9.00 FreqErr -13430

+It means that this iGate (IW5ALZ-11) received an RF APRS packet from IW5ALZ-7 with RSSI=-82dBm SNR=9dB and with a frequency error of 13430

 Please note that this option can be enabled by the web configurator:

 ![images/messaging_web_config.png](images/messaging_web_config.png)